Stape

 2. Global CDN.
 Allows for faster js files serving by using a server that resides closer to your site visitor.
 It results in an improved page speed that might positively affect organic ranking.

 3. Logs.
 A handy feature when setting up or troubleshooting server-side tagging.
 It helps to figure out what data was sent to the server and how it got processed.
-For example, you can check if all purchase events had 200 status (meaning they were correctly handled) or check all requests with a 500 response code.
+For example, you can check if all purchase events had 200 status (meaning they were correctly handled) or check all requests with a 500 response code (an error occurred).

 4. Preview header.
 It helps see all of your incoming requests in the sGTM debugger when the request was sent not from web GTM.